-- The Island Trilogy by Gordon Korman - the poacher villains in the second and third books are pretty evil.
+- Island (2000) by Gordon Korman - the poacher villains in the second and third books are pretty evil.
 They are ready to kill a starving, shipwrecked 14 year old who is willing to keep quiet until they realize he's worth a ton of money.

 - In the fifth Trixie Belden book, Mystery Off Glen Road, Trixie and Honey think there's a crazy, unicycle-riding poacher poaching the deer in Honey's father's game preserve.